- Q?What are reduced resolution budget scans?

 We added this service for those that do not have internet access or are not interested in online previews to pick and choose the images they want a final hands on fix-up done to.
 It also makes it possible to pay by check.

 Your film will be processed in the same manner as with our Standard Comprehensive service.
 Once processed it is scanned and an automated digital enhancement is done to all pictures.
-All images are then copied to CD and sent back to you.
+All images are then copied to CD or printed and sent back to you.
 Request this service in the “additional instructions” area of our order form.